Welcome to Binfield Heath, a civil parish near Henley-on-Thames in South Oxfordshire. It encompasses Binfield Heath village and the hamlet of Crowsley

 Parish council vacancy

-Following the retirement of Sue Summerland after nearly 30 years as a Parish councillor, first with Shiplake and then with the newly formed Binfield Heath council, our PC now has a vacancy for someone to join us in her place.
+Our PC still has a vacancy for someone to join us in place of Sue Summerland who retired after 30 years as a councillor.
 For details of how to apply please contact Mandy Sermon on clerk@binfieldheath.org.uk .
 A copy of the full advertisement from SODC can be found on the Parish Council page of this website.

 Stay up to date